prowler-cloud/prowler/docs/security.md

 ## Reporting Vulnerabilities

-If you would like to report a vulnerability or have a security concern regarding Prowler Open Source or ProwlerPro service, please submit the information by contacting to help@prowler.pro.
+If you would like to report a vulnerability or have a security concern regarding Prowler Open Source or Prowler SaaS service, please submit the information by contacting to us via [**support.prowler.com**](http://support.prowler.com).

-The information you share with Verica as part of this process is kept confidential within Verica and the Prowler team.
+The information you share with the Prowler team as part of this process is kept confidential within Prowler.
 We will only share this information with a third party if the vulnerability you report is found to affect a third-party product, in which case we will share this information with the third-party product's author or manufacturer.
 Otherwise, we will only share this information as permitted by you.

 We will review the submitted report, and assign it a tracking number.
 We will then respond to you, acknowledging receipt of the report, and outline the next steps in the process.